Anivishy/retrogamerevamp/README.md

 ### **Homescreen:**

-  The homescreen is the first interaction that the user has with our game.
+&nbsp;&nbsp;&nbsp;&nbsp;The homescreen is the first interaction that the user has with our game.
 Here, the user has options to view instructions, adjust settings, and start the game.
 We wanted to ensure that the home screen was themed around the design of the game to ensure a coherent and logical transition between this screen and the actual game.
 We also structured our game in clear and defined classes, developing centralized files which can be easily called into our homescreen file, allowing for seperate development of each aspect of our game, while providing an outlet for easy integration when bringing the whole game together.

 ### **Introlevel:**